-- This manual has been authored with simplified grammar, to meet the needs of international users. - The operator of this equipment must read and follow the instructions in this manual.
-Wrong operation or maintenance can void the warranty or cause injury. - Do not copy any part of this manual without written permission from FURUNO. - If this manual is lost or worn, contact your dealer about replacement. - The contents of this manual and the equipment specifications can change without notice. - The example screens (or illustrations) shown in this manual can be different from the screens you see on your display.
-The screens you see depend on your system configuration and equipment settings. - · Save this manual for future reference. - Any modification of the equipment (including software) by persons not authorized by FURUNO will void the warranty. - The following concern acts as our importer in Europe, as defined in DECISION No 768/2008/EC. - Name: FURUNO EUROPE B.V. - Address: Ridderhaven 19B, 2984 BT Ridderkerk, The Netherlands - All brand, product names, trademarks, registered trademarks, and service marks belong to their respective holders. - · Compliant with IMO MSC.302(87) "Bridge Alert Management".
+- This manual has been authored with simplified grammar, to meet the needs of international users. - The operator of this equipment must read and follow the instructions in this manual.Wrong operation or maintenance can void the warranty or cause injury. - Do not copy any part of this manual without written permission from FURUNO. - If this manual is lost or worn, contact your dealer about replacement. - The contents of this manual and equipment specifications can change without notice. - The example screens (or illustrations) shown in this manual can be different from the screens you see on your display.
+The screens you see depend on your system configuration and equipment settings. - Save this manual for future reference. - Any modification of the equipment (including software) by persons not authorized by FURUNO will cancel the warranty. - The following concern acts as our importer in Europe, as defined in DECISION No 768/2008/EC.
+Name: FURUNO EUROPE B.V. - Address: Siriusstraat 86, 5015 BT, Tilburg, The Netherlands - The following concern acts as our importer in UK, as defined in SI 2016/1025 as amended SI 2019/ 470. - Name: FURUNO (UK) LTD. - Address: West Building Penner Road Havant Hampshire PO9 1QY, U.K. - All brand and product names are trademarks, registered trademarks or service marks of their respective holders. - Compliant with IMO MSC.302(87) "Bridge Alert Management".